 RAC did not support a derogation for split shot weighing 0.06 g or less, even if placed on the market in spill-proof and child-resistant packaging, because this would decrease the level of environmental protection provided by the restriction.

 RAC supported the labelling and information requirements proposed by the Agency for lead in certain fishing tackle.
-However, RAC recommended avoiding confusion by increasing the lead concentration limit that would trigger the requirements from 0.3% to 1% by weight, so as to align it with the concentration limit that triggers the ban on placing on the market and use.
+However, RAC recommended avoiding confusion by increasing the lead concentration limit that would trigger the application of the requirements from 0.3% to 1% by weight, so as to align it with the concentration limit that triggers the ban on placing on the market and use.

 On 2 December 2022, the Committee for Socio-Economic Analysis (SEAC) adopted an opinion pursuant to Article 71(1) of Regulation (EC) No 1907/2006.
 It concluded that the proposed restriction would be the most appropriate Union-wide measure to address the identified risks as concluded by RAC, provided that the conditions are modified as proposed by SEAC.
 That conclusion takes into account the proportionality of the socio-economic benefits of the measure to its socio-economic costs.